toggl/toggl_api_docs/README.md

 Toggl API Documentation
 ====================

-## Important
+## ⚠️ Important ⚠️

-We're moving to https://developers.track.toggl.com/docs/ where you will find up-to date docs for both the Toggl API and Webhooks API services.
+We're moving our documentation to https://developers.track.toggl.com/docs/ where you will find up-to date docs for both the Toggl API and Webhooks API services.
+We're also working on moving the Reports API documentation soon, but for now this repository can still be used for the Reports API.

-In the meanwhile you can continue using these docs for the Reports API.
+If you're running into issues or require help with anything, please contact our dedicated 24/5 support staff over on [our support pages](https://support.toggl.com/en/).
+You can chat with them using the icon on the right bottom.

 ----